TrevorHeyl/FreeRtosSTM4Disco/README.md

-# FreeRtosSTM4Disco
+# FreeRtos STM4Disco
 Demonstrates how to bypass the CMSIS_OS wrapper layer forFreeRTOS.
-This is useful when accessing the FreeRTOS docs and API directly without first needing to which CMSIS wrapper is required.
+This is useful when accessing the FreeRTOS docs and API directly without first needing to know which CMSIS wrapper is required.

 The application starts 4 tasks, one for each of the Red,Green,Blue and Yellow LEDs.
 The application uses 25K flash code space and 5.7K SRAM